vaughnteegarden/slate/source/includes/_howto.md

 ```java

 ```
-When the user confirms intent, pass the card choice and the entered CVV value to the `buyOrder` method.
-The response will contain either an order confirmation with receipt info, or if rejected, an error with the reason for the order rejection.
+When the user confirms intent, pass the card choice and the entered CVV value to the `createPaymentRequest` method.
+This will create the encrypted `paymentRequest` object needed for checkout.

+Pass the `paymentRequst` object and the `order` object to the `buyOrder` method.
+The response will contain either a `transaction` object with order confirmation with receipt info, or if rejected, an error with the reason for the order rejection.

 # Error Handling